anonyland/docker/README.md

 # Dockerfiles

-This repository contains Dockerfiles that we use in our deployments.
+This repository contains Dockerfiles that we use in testing and we employ some of them on our own deployments.